 Vitamin E is a group of fat-soluble compounds with antioxidant properties.
 They are important in several immune activities, and are involved in healing damage to the skin and eyes.
 Alpha-tocopherol is the form of vitamin E that is most useful to us.
 Although it is found in many foods, it is the most abundant in green leafy vegetables, nuts, and certain vegetable oils (7,8).

-Vitamin K is a group of structurally similar, fat-soluble compounds.
+Vitamin K contains group of structurally similar, fat-soluble compounds.
 They are key in blood clotting and bone metabolism.
 Although Vitamin K1 and K2 are the most abundant vitamins in our diet, we consume them from different sources.
 K1 is found mostly in green leafy vegetables, whereas K2 is most abundant in butter, egg yolks, lard, and animal–based foods (9).

 Minerals important in immune health

 Calcium is an essential mineral that is particularly important for the growth of bones and teeth.
 It is also one of the four key electrolytes.
 If blood levels of calcium are too low, the body can borrow calcium from bones and teeth.
 This is not a good thing.
 Calcium is found in bioavailable forms in many foods such as dairy products, green leafy vegetables, fish, nuts and seeds (10).
 Calcium supplements are not all the same.
 Simple forms of calcium, such as ground bone or shells, are not very bioavailable.
 Chelated compounds more closely mimic the way we get calcium from food.

 Copper is an essential trace mineral that helps enzymes deliver energy in cells.
 Too much copper can be toxic and certain diseases–like Wilson’s and Menkes’–can affect the ability of the body to use copper.
 Many foods contain copper, including shellfish, whole grains, nuts, beans, dark leafy vegetables, animal liver, black pepper and yeast (10).